zsd1024/Entity_Linking/README.md

-Neural Collective Entity Linking Based on Recurrent Random Walk Network Learning
-====
+A Multi-angle Bidirectional Interaction Model for Entity Linking

 Models and results can be found at our IJCAI 2019 paper [Neural Collective Entity Linking Based on Recurrent Random Walk Network Learning].
 It achieves the state-of-the-art result on EL task.